AcademySoftwareFoundation/OpenColorIO/README.md

 -------------------------

-The CMake flag OCIO_FEATURE_SET may be set to "Full" to build full OCIO and set to "Nano" to build nanoColor.
-In the nanoColor branch, the default is "Nano".
+The CMake flag OCIO_FEATURE_SET may be set to "Full" to build full OCIO and set to "Nano" to build NanoColor.
+In the NanoColor branch, the default is "Nano".
 Here are the basic steps for macOS or Linux (Windows is supported as well, but the commands are slightly different)::